stringbot/LP_Stepper/README.md

 The left and right arrows will page back and forth between the left and right sides of the sequencer grid.

+There's a crappy iPhone video of an early version of the patch [here](https://github.com/stringbot/LP_Stepper).
+Who knows what went wrong with the sync...

 Feel free to use this however you want.